Classic Movies in Color by AlwanFilm

 Check Our Colorized Movies Trailer Channel

-Understanding Compulsion 1959: Director, Cast, and Genre
+Understanding Compulsion 1959 Colorized: Director, Cast, and Genre

 Directed by Richard Fleischer, Compulsion (1959) is based on the infamous Leopold and Loeb case, a true story of two young men who commit a senseless murder to prove their intellectual superiority.
 The film boasts a stellar cast, including Dean Stockwell as Judd Steiner, Bradford Dillman as Artie Strauss, and Orson Welles as the brilliant defense attorney Jonathan Wilk.